Offshore company formation in Mauritius

 While the rate is unique (15%) on individual tax as well as corporate tax, there is no Withholding Tax on dividends, no Capital Gains Tax and no capital duty on issued capital.
 The country respects all international standards in terms of compliance (with strict Know Your Client and AML regulations), and institutions respect the confidentiality of the Mauritius company’s information and allows free repatriation of profits and capital.

 One of the main features of the tax regime is the 80% partial tax exemption, which allows offshore companies to benefit from a reduced corporate income tax rate, subject to certain conditions.
 By retain a higher portion of their profits, it provides an enticing environment for setting up operations in the country.
+Offshore company setup in Mauritius is a legitimate tax planning strategy since it operates within the legal framework provided by the Mauritian government.

 - Relocate to Mauritius: the ideal place to live and do business